BellevueCollege/data-api/readme.md

 - `api/v1/internal/student/{username}` - Return basic student information given a username _(protected)_

+## Admin Interface

+There is a simple admin interface to allow creation and removal of API credentials.
+It is only available on the internal subdomain.

+* `admin/login` - Login interface _(protected)_

 ## Terminology

 For explanation on terminology/objects used in the DataAPI, [refer to the terminology documentation](terminology.md).